 - Collectively commit to action items, making them habitual, fun, and cost effective

-5 tips to help you build a workplace wellbeing program
+5 tips to help you build a workplace well-being program

-Our recent Officevibe survey results found that 22% of employees feel as though their work is taking a toll on their personal life.
+Our recent Officevibe survey results found that 22% of employees feel as though their work is taking a toll on their personal lives.
 When we take a closer look, it’s noticeable how remote work plays an important role in this data.
 After all, we are no longer working from home, rather, living at work.

-Societal norms condition us to think that taking care of our wellbeing is a luxury and that work-related stress is “normal.”
-Emotional Intelligence experts at Roche Martin indicated that promoting wellbeing within teams increases productivity and motivation, builds morale and decreases work-related stress.
+Societal norms condition us to think that taking care of our well-being is a luxury and that work-related stress is “normal.”
+Emotional Intelligence experts at Roche Martin indicated that promoting well-being within teams increases productivity and motivation, builds morale, and decreases work-related stress.